snat-s/forest-fire-detection/README.md

 ```
 .
-├── notes
+├─ notes
 └── src
 ```

-- Notes: Notes on the implemented paper in markdown format.
+- `notes`: Notes on the implemented paper in markdown format.
-- src: The implementation of the paper.
+- `src`: The implementation of the paper.